shivanshu-srm/shivanshu-srm/README.md

 ## Hi there !!👋   Myself Shivanshu Dixit

 #  About Me:
 Hi!
-I'm a third year computer science student skilled in many programming languages.
+I'm a final year computer science student skilled in many programming languages.
 Proficient in Website and iOS app development, with a keen interest in research, data analytics and machine learning .
 I am honored to be among the top 1 % of students selected for a collaborative opportunity with Apple and Infosys.
 Combining strong programming abilities with a passion for tech exploration, demonstrating a well rounded understanding of both practical and theoretical aspects of computer science.

 ## 🌐 Socials: